drakeshs/tsumu/README.md

-Sumito
+Tsumu
 ===============

-Sumito is a vendor agnostic cluster environment creator.
+Tsumu is a vendor agnostic cluster environment creator.
 The idea is to create an application that holds the logic tha defines the diferents enviroment for the Dish applications Eco System.